JoeTessier/fast2_documentation/docs/getting-started/installation.md

     ```cmd
     C:\path-to-fast2\> startup-broker.bat
     ```

     Administrator rights might be required since Fast2 will handle some port communications.

 === ":fontawesome-brands-linux: Linux"

     The following Linux installation steps work for most of Unix-based sytems.
     Elasticsearch cannot be started from root user, you will need to create a secondary user to start the database binary alongside your Fast2 process.

     Once connected as the latter user, start Elasticsearch via its binaries.

     Then, since you started Elasticsearch manually, disable the command triggering Fast2 to start the embedded Elasticsearch, from the `config/application.properties` file :

     ```log
     broker.elasticsearch.embedded.enabled=false
     ```

     You can now properly execute the following script:

     ```
     $ ./startup-broker.sh
     ```

-    To quit the Fast2 process, just hit `Ctrl+C` in the command line the startup file opened.

 To end the Fast2 process, just hit `Ctrl+C` in the command line the startup file opened.